xkyleann/xkyleann/README.md

 ### Hi, I'm Tutku 👋
-I'm Tutku a  Software Engineer and Data Scientist with more than +3 years of experience.
+I'm Tutku a  Data Scientist with more than +3 years of experience.
 Currently, I am interested in opportunities to learn more about **software development**, **machine learning** and specifically **data science**.
 I also enjoy, UX-UI and graphic design/digital art in general.
 Outside of work, my interests include mathematics, solving puzzles.

 :mailbox: Reach me out!